royashcenazi/parsigs/README.md

 ## Usage
-Here's some examples of how to use the parse_sig method:
+Here are some examples of how to use the parse_sig method:

 ```